OliverO2/kotlin-test-framework-prototype/README.md

 ### Bootstrapping A Local Build

-This project builds a Gradle plugin and its sample application depends on accessing the Gradle plugin from a repository.
+This project builds a Gradle plugin.
+Its sample application depends on accessing the Gradle plugin from a repository.
 Initially, it will not be there.
 To bootstrap this project using a local repository:

 1. In `application/build.gradle.kts`: comment out the line `alias(libs.plugins.test.framework.prototype)`.
 2. `./gradlew clean publishAllPublicationsToLocalRepository`